If You've Been Assaulted

-The psychological trauma caused by sexual assault can be severe and long lasting, or may temporarily affect your mood, concentration, academics, relationships, or physiology.
-Many KSU students have found it useful to speak with the Womens Center advocate.
-The advocate provides information and referrals, and will explore options and possibilities that are right for you.
-The K-State Womens Center is located in Holton 206 and is a SAFEZONE for female and male students.
-We are open from 8 to 5, but in an emergency the advocate can be reached by calling the KSU police (2-6412) and asking for the Womens Center advocate.
+The psychological trauma caused by sexual assault can be severe and long-lasting, or may temporarily affect your mood, concentration, academics, relationships, or physiology.
+Many K-State students have found it useful to speak with the Center for Advocacy, Response and Education advocate.
+The advocate provides information and referrals, and will confidentially explore options and possibilities that are right for you.
+The K-State Center for Advocacy, Response and Education is located in Holton 206 and is SAFEZONE for female and male students.
+The Center for Advocacy, Response and Education is open 8 to 5, but in an emergency, the advocate can be reached by calling the emergency cell phone (785-458-9080) or calling the K-State police (2-6412) and asking for the Center for Advocacy, Response and Education advocate.

 Common Reactions to Sexual Assault:

-Physical symptoms: "I couldn't sleep through the night.
-I had trouble falling asleep and then I would wake up every night at the same time that the rape happened."
+- Physical Symptoms: “I couldn’t sleep through the night.
+I had trouble falling asleep and then I would wake up every night at the same time that the rape happened.”
 Some victims have physical symptoms, such as sleep disturbances, headaches, and stomachaches.
-You may find that it is very difficult to concentrate on outine activities.
+You may find that it is very difficult to concentrate on routine activities.
 You may also experience changes in your sexuality, such as a loss of interest in sex or avoidance of sexual situations.